What is the best way to get over anxiety?

 Yes, I could find ways and techniques to suppress it for a while, but I never discovered that illusive SECRET to making the anxiety disappear for good.

-I searched every corner of the internet, nothing there but false hope and charlatans wanting to part me of my money.
-I read numerous books but mainly just found another bunch of coping techniques.
-I went to many counsellers and found all they wanted to do was dig up my past.
-I searched inside my own head for answers and just felt more confused than ever.
+I searched every corner of the internet and found nothing there but false hope and charlatans wanting to extract as much money as possible.
+I read numerous books but only found a bunch of outdated coping techniques.
+I visited many counsellors who only seemed to want to dig up my past.
+I searched inside my own head for answers and only felt more confused and lost than ever.

 Was this searching all a waste of time?

 Not at all, because if I had not been through this search, then I would not have given up the battle I was having with myself.
 I would have never realised that the answer was actually to do nothing.
 It was all the doing, searching, worrying and the analysing that had been the problem all along and the reason I stayed in the cycle of suffering.
 Bottoming out was the best thing that ever happened to me.

 I said in my latest book ‘At last a life and beyond‘ that one day I looked at all my self-help books and just realised that I no longer needed them.
 Something just clicked inside of me, and I saw them as part of the problem and not the solution.